-Vulnerability Detection, Protection and Monitoring
+Vulnerability Detection, Protection, and Monitoring

-Organizations looking comprehensive application security need to not only consider identifying vulnerabilities in web applications and APIs but also protect against the attack vectors.
+Organizations looking for comprehensive application security need to not only consider identifying vulnerabilities in web applications and APIs but also protect against the attack vectors.
 Here are some pointers that will help you improve application security.

 - Sign up for the latest security notification from your vendor to protect your applications from known vulnerabilities.